4dn-dcic/documentation_management/Pipelines_dev_docs/docs/source/travis_test.rst

-Once you are signed in, go to your repository in https://travis-ci.com/, click in ``more options`` on the top right, go to ``settings``, go to the section ``Environment Variables`` and add you DockerHub username and password.
+Once you are signed in, go to your repository in https://travis-ci.com/, click in ``more options`` on the top right, go to ``settings``, go to the section ``Environment Variables`` and add your DockerHub username and password.

 Now you can go back to the main travis CI page and click on ``Restart build``